xcart/xcart-docs/_pages/kb_en/modules/facebook_ecommerce/index.md

   ![paste-product-feed.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/paste-product-feed.png)

-  At the _Add Products_ step, choose 'Set on a schedule' for _How do you want to upload your data feed?_, paste your Product Feed URL that X-Cart generated for you in the **Add a Data Feed URL** field, schedule the automatic uploads and name the feed the way you like it better.
+  At the step _Add Products to Your Catalog_, specify that you want to _Use Data Feeds_.
+In the section  **How do you want to upload your data feed?**, choose 'Set a schedule' and paste the Product Feed URL generated for you by X-Cart in the **Data Feed URL** field.
+Schedule the automatic uploads and name the feed the way you like it better.
 Click the **Start Upload** button to upload your products from X-Cart to Facebook.

   When the products are uploaded, you'll see them in the **Products** tab.